arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 The Wi-Fi® / Bluetooth® LE module on the UNO R4 WiFi is from the ESP32-S3 SoCs.
 It features the Xtensa® dual-core 32-bit LX7 MCU, a built-in antenna and support for 2.4 GHz bands.

 The ESP32-S3-MINI-1-N8 features:
+* Wi-Fi® 4 - 2.4 GHz band
-* Wi-Fi® / Bluetooth® LE support
+* Bluetooth® 5 LE support
 * 3.3 V operating voltage
 * 384  kB ROM
 * 512  kB SRAM